Eschatologue/CM_wiki/docs/class/wizard/illusionist.md

 ### Level 6: Phantasmal Creatures

-You alwayas has the *Summon Beast* and *Summon Fey* spells prepared.
+You always has the *Summon Beast* and *Summon Fey* spells prepared.
 Whenever you cast either spell, you can change its school to Illusion, which causes the summoned creature appear spectral.
-You can cast the Illusion version of each spell without expending a spell slot, but casting it without a slot haves the creature's Hit Points.
+You can cast the Illusion version of each spell without expending a spell slot, but casting it without a slot halves the creature's Hit Points.
 Once you cast either spell without a spell slot, you must finish a Long Rest before you can cast the spell in that way again.

 ### Level 10: Illusory Self